-To ensure all our students have equal opportunity to participate in homeroom related activities when our language of instruction is English, students newer to English will not be expected to learn an additional world language.
+To ensure all our students have equal opportunity to participate in homeroom-related activities when our language of instruction is English, students newer to English will not be expected to learn an additional world language.
 Children who are very new to English will instead receive extra English language support in small, intentional language instruction groups.
-Once they have mastered basic beginner levels, they will be encouraged to join the World Language program.